Yaxin9Luo/Yaxin9Luo.github.io/_pages/cv.md

 * 2024: Research Assistant
   * Collabrate with IDEA research institute in efficient scale up MLLM from depth and width(MOE).

-Skills
+Other Skills
 ======
-* Machine Learning & Deep Learning (pytorch,tensorflow)
-* Good skills in Python, Matlab
-* HPC training(slurm usage), DeepSpeed and some theory knowledge in Distributed computing(like how to calculate how many memory needed for training a LLM)
+* Good skills in HPC training(Slurm), DeepSpeed and some theoretical knowledge in Distributed Computing(like how to calculate how many memory needed for training a LLM)
-* 4 Course Projects in Embedded System Programming and circuits
+* 3 Course Projects in Embedded System Programming and Circuits
 * Signal Processing
-* Knowledge in acoustics
+* Knowledge in Acoustics

 Publications
 ======